ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 .. author: Martin Wimpress
 -->

-Charles Babbage wasn't lying when he said *"The only thing that would make my Difference Engine any better would be a modern customisable desktop that didn't deviate from traditional desktop paradigms (unless I wanted it too.)"*
-In a long lost diary entry Ada Lovelace scribbled *"If only my code could be matched to an OS that had a perfect blend of usability and style accompanied by a handpicked selection of quality software packages."* ENIAC, moments before being unplugged in 1956 spat out a final message: *"Give us a reboot when Ubuntu MATE 18.04 LTS is out will ya?"*
+Charles Babbage wasn't lying when he said *"The only thing that would make my Difference Engine any better would be a modern customisable desktop that didn't deviate from traditional desktop paradigms (unless I wanted it too.)"* In a long lost diary entry Ada Lovelace scribbled *"If only my code could be matched to an OS that had a perfect blend of usability and style accompanied by a handpicked selection of quality software packages."* ENIAC, moments before being unplugged in 1956 spat out a final message: *"Give us a reboot when Ubuntu MATE 18.04 LTS is out will ya?"*

 Dust off 20,000 vacuum tubes and check those 5,000,000 hand soldered joints because Ubuntu MATE 18.04 LTS is here and it's time to power it up.

-MATE Desktop 1.20.1 inclusion alone is enough to make Babbage weep but there is still more.
-Caja is primed to encrypt your secrets with GnuPG, and with bulk renaming built right in to the file manager you can deal with those pesky family reunion photos from 2004!
-FINALLY!
+MATE Desktop 1.20.1 inclusion alone is enough to make Babbage weep with joy but there is still more.
+Caja is primed to encrypt your secrets with GnuPG, and with bulk renaming built right in to the file manager you can deal with those pesky family reunion photos.

-Got a fancy new monitor and itty bitty pixels?
-A HiDPI toolkit bounds into this LTS, it’s so dynamic you won't know what to do with yourself.
+Got a fancy new display and itty bitty pixels?
+HiDPI support bounds into this LTS, it's so dynamic you won't know what to do with yourself.

 ENIAC, are your tubes warmed up yet?
-We have tweaked desktop layouts, global menus and the included a 'new to LTS' Brisk menu, developed in conjunction with those folks at the Solus Project.
+We have tweaked desktop layouts, improved global menus, refined our Head-Up Display (HUD) and updated Brisk Menu, developed in conjunction with those folks at the Solus Project.
 It's dandy.

 We could scream it all here in this blurb, instead we suggest you take a scroll through the notes below and behold the behemoth that is Ubuntu MATE 18.04 LTS.

 We will scream *"Thank You!"* however.
-A *"Thank You!"* to everyone who contributed code, artwork, bug reports and artwork.
-A *"Thank You!"* the members of our community forum who advice and support to those who request it.
-A *"Thank You!"* to everyone who has supported the Ubuntu MATE crowd funding that helps reward and incentivise developers working on MATE Desktop, Ubuntu MATE and associated technologies.
+A *"Thank You!"* to everyone who contributed code, documentation, artwork, bug reports or artwork.
+A *"Thank You!"* the members of our community forum who offer advice and support to those who request it.
+A *"Thank You!"* to everyone who has supported the Ubuntu MATE crowd funding that helps reward and incentivise developers who work on MATE Desktop, Ubuntu MATE and associated technologies.
 You are the 20,000 vacuum tubes and the 5,000,000 hand soldered joints that make up Ubuntu Mate 18.04 LTS.
 We couldn't be prouder.

 <div align="center">
 <img src="/gallery/blog/1804-final.png" alt="Ubuntu MATE 18.04 LTS" /><br />